CHELSEADOPAMIN/Nimbly_Todo_list/README.md

 ### Demo Account

-You can use the following credentials to log in:
+You can use the following demo account to log in:

 | Username | Password    |
 |----------|------------|